dianavile/ArcadeGame/README.md

 - Created for the Udacity Nanodegree Front End Web Developer- (Full Google Scholarship).

 # Instructions:
-- Students are given a Udacity startercode(HTML,CSS and various JS files) of the static ArcadeGame project.
+- Students are given a Udacity startercode (HTML,CSS and various JS files) of the static ArcadeGame project.
-- Goal is to get the Player from the grass safely over the road into the water.
+- __Goal__: to get the Player from the grass safely over the road into the water.
-- The challenge: to avoid the bugs travelling on the road.
+- __Challenge:__ to avoid the Enemies (bugs) travelling on the road.
+- If a bug is touched, the Player is reset back at the beginning.
+- Upon reaching the water, the Player is also reset back to the beginning.

 # Play the Game:
 Play the [ArcadeGame]().